moon-2000/Sentiment_Prediction/README.md

-# Review Classification: SVM vs. Random Forests
+# Sentiment Prediction with SVM

 ### Project Overview
     The model predicts the review_sentiment (positive, neutral, negative).